gitvignesh/DailyDSA/Topics to read on the weekend.md

 15. How do broadcast receivers work in android at system level?
 16. How the work-manager work under the hood ?
 17. Espresso in detail?
+18. How Does An API work ?
+Sample API using Ktor.